cosmicfools/ModuleServices/Example/Pods/CombinationGenerator/README.md

 #### 4. Results:

-In the previous example if we wan't to see the generated output we can do:
+In the previous example if we want to see the generated object we can do:

 ```swift
 possibilities.forEach { userInfo in